 West Littleton and Tormarton are the two villages grouped together to form the Parish of Tormarton for local government.
 The official Council website is located at http://www.tormarton-pc.gov.uk where Council meeting Minutes and other details can be accessed.

-Pictures below show a small number of Hampshire Down sheep on West Littleton Common, a recent resumption of the historical rights of villagers to graze livestock on the Common.
+Pictures above show a small number of Hampshire Down sheep on West Littleton Common, a recent resumption of the historical rights of villagers to graze livestock on the Common.
 Great for the quality of the grass and wildlife on the common and also for enhancing the rural attractions of the village.